-Ecology is awarding a total of $216 million in grants and loans that could support more than 2,300 jobs and improve water quality for communities across the state.
-Specifically, in the eastern region, we're offering $23 million for 19 high-priority clean water projects.
+Update: Ecology awarded an additional $10 million in stormwater grants bringing the total to $226.9 million in grants and loans that could support more than 2,500 jobs and improve water quality for communities across the state.
+Specifically, in the eastern region, we're offering $23.8 million for 21 high-priority clean water projects.

 Our Water Quality Combined Funding Program supports local communities by helping those receiving the funds to: